Mazamars312/Analogue-Amiga/README.md

 -   Place the Kickstart BIOS rom in the `\Asset\amiga\common` folder (Any original 256/512/1024kB firmware ROM will work - no encrypted BIOSes yet).
-    Currently the MegaAGS-Kickstart.rom is the default rom
+    Currently `MegaAGS-Kickstart.rom` is the default rom

 -   Make sure that the `\Asset\amiga\Mazamars312.Amiga\` Folder has the `mpu.bin` file - this is supplied and should already be there.